Da1sypetals/Symars/README.md

 ```

 # Note
+1. Some functions are ambiguous (for example, `sign`).
+Please refer to documentation for their semantics.
-1. Please handle NaN and inf carefully by yourself.
+2. Please handle NaN and inf carefully by yourself.
-2. We don't do indent/format. `cargo fmt` do it for us.
+3. We don't do indent/format. `cargo fmt` do it for us.